mnlsn/grunt-cq-build/README.md

 * `grunt mvn-author` & `grunt mvn-publish` do the maven command you specified in `package.json` file for each.
 * `grunt start-author` & `grunt start-publish` start whichever CQ instance you'd like.
+* `grunt stop-author` & `grunt stop-publish` kill the running java processes of each instance.

 ### Notes